loudifier/chirplab/ROADMAP.md

 - [ ] Generate stimulus file from parameters or a project file
 - [ ] Measure calibration tone from a file and apply the calibration to a project file
 - [ ] Performance optimization to improve batch file processing
-- Compilation, caching, etc to improve Python startup time
+    - [ ] Compilation, caching, etc to improve Python startup time.
+Numba seems like the lowest-friction option to try first.
-- Delaying GUI imports until needed to keep CLI from having to import Qt libraries.
-A bit of a pain in the early stages of development, can lead to circular imports and heisenbugs - revisit after major GUI efforts like device IO have been completed.
+    - [ ] Delaying GUI imports until needed to keep CLI from having to import Qt libraries.
+A bit of a pain in the early stages of development, can lead to circular imports and heisenbugs

 ## Other
-- [ ] Build automation - just PyInstaller scripts or full blown GitHub Workflow stuff
+- [ ] Build automation
+    - PyInstaller .spec file created, look into GitHub Workflow automation
-- [ ] Documentation...
+- [ ] Documentation, probably using GitHub wiki
     - [ ] Quick Start guide
     - [ ] Project file format
     - [ ] Calibration guide (including clear explanation of 3dB RMS vs peak compensation)
     - [ ] Explanations of individual measurements.
 How they work, what the different parameters do, what the outputs mean, etc.
 - [ ] Testing
     - End-to-end tests of measurement outputs from different input signals, rather than typical TDD-style units tests
     - Ground truth comparisons to other measurement software
     - Synthetic signals that simulate different noise floors, direct harmonics, modeled speaker nonlinearities, etc.
     - Actual acoustic measurements with different speakers and microphones